Skip to main content

 Swimming is a nice option for a variety of reasons.
 For starters, it tends to come with built-in education, involving lessons early and often.
 It’s low impact and most kids are capable, regardless of their size or athletic ability.
 Perhaps best, it teaches little ones to be comfortable in the water and to respect its power, a lesson that never grows old.

 The sport of swimming can lead to more niche water sports like diving, surfing, water polo, distance swimming, and more, but it can also just stay as a recreational sport if that’s most comfortable.
-And with indoor pools, there’s never an offseason for swimming.
+And with indoor pools, there’s never an off-season for swimming.

 Girl and boy playing a game of chess

 A true brain sport, chess involves sitting at a table.
 That means the least athletic kiddos out there can excel at this particular mind game.
-There’s lots of cool contextual culture to get them interested, like great movies and international scandal, and it requires little more than a board and plenty of practice.
+There’s lots of cool contextual culture to get them interested, like great movies and international scandals, and it requires little more than a board and plenty of practice.
 It’s also a little like learning a second language in that starting on the early side has its advantages.

 Father teaching daughter to ride a bike in a park